odewahn/docker-at-oreilly/readme.md

 * Authoring and execution environment for text, math, and arbitrary code (Python, Julia, R, and Ruby)
 * Strong demand among our authors to support this format

-# How can we use Docker to deliver iPython Notebooks as a new kind of learning experience?
+# How can we deliver iPython Notebooks as a new kind of learning experience?

 * How do authors create them?
-* How does O'Reilly produce them (edit, copyedit, illustrate, index, etc)?
+* How do we produce them (edit, copyedit, illustrate, index, etc)?
-* How do we distribute them?
+* How do we distribute them to make a compelling experience?

 We're exploring Docker as a key solution for each of these questions.

-# Case Study 1: Python for Data Analysis
+# Case Study 1: Packaging the examples for _Python for Data Analysis_ as a Docker image

 <img style="width: 60%" src="images/python-data-analysis.jpg"/>